-The results of 70 new boat-based surveys conducted by our partner Dolphin Research Tours out of Goodland since January 2021 have clarified the number of dolphins that live around Marco Island and provided fascinating insights into how they are distributed.
+The results of 150 new boat-based surveys conducted by our partner Dolphin Research Tours between January and November 2021 have clarified the number of dolphins that live around Marco Island and provided fascinating insights into how they are distributed.

 It is about 25 miles from Rookery Bay to the northern end of the 10,000 Island Wilderness preserve, an area that encompasses Marco Island and Goodland.
-The Dolphin Study’s photo-identification work suggests there are at least 400 dolphins that use this area.
+The Dolphin Study’s photo-identification work suggests there are over 400 dolphins that use this area.

 3600 + photo-identification surveys over 16 years suggest >400 dolphins use this area.